SidharthArya/SidharthArya/AWESOME-STARS.md

 ## C

+- [openwrt/openwrt](https://github.com/openwrt/openwrt) - This repository is a mirror of https://git.openwrt.org/openwrt/openwrt.git It is for reference only and is not active for check-ins.
+We will continue to accept Pull Requests here.
+They will be merged
+- [hashcat/hashcat](https://github.com/hashcat/hashcat) - World's fastest and most advanced password recovery utility
 - [wazuh/wazuh](https://github.com/wazuh/wazuh) - Wazuh - The Open Source Security Platform
 - [fluent/fluent-bit](https://github.com/fluent/fluent-bit) - Fast and Lightweight Logs and Metrics processor for Linux, BSD, OSX and Windows
 - [yugabyte/yugabyte-db](https://github.com/yugabyte/yugabyte-db) - The high-performance distributed SQL database for global, internet-scale apps.